SAP/cloud-sdk-java/docs/blogs/oss-part3.md

 Also, we limited pipeline steps to only a few lines of shell commands per step.
 For anything more complex (e.g. generating a JSON file, generating a test report XML file, etc.) we created [Python scripts](https://github.com/SAP/cloud-sdk-java/tree/main/.pipeline/scripts) that could be tested independently on a local machine.

-Finally, we tested our release automation by deploying snapshots to the [Sonatype Snapshot repository](https://s01.oss.sonatype.org/content/repositories/snapshots/).
+Finally, we tested our release automation by deploying snapshots to the [Sonatype snapshot repository](https://s01.oss.sonatype.org/content/repositories/snapshots/).
 This also allowed us to give SAP-external developers access to a release candidate for testing.

 ## Conclusion